micmejia/bible-dump/NKJV/Isaiah/Isa 7.md

 Then he said, "Hear now, O house of David! _Is it_ a small thing for you to weary men, but will you weary my God also?

 ###### 14
-Therefore the Lord Himself will give you a sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel.[^i]
+Therefore the Lord Himself will give you a sign: Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel.

 ###### 15
 Curds and honey He shall eat, that He may know to refuse the evil and choose the good.